Updated 10.13.23 If you’ve always wanted to take that RV trip to your favorite ski resort, this ..Read more

 Situated on the sunny side of Mount Rainier, just a few miles from the National Park, Crystal Mountain Resort is Washington’s largest ski area featuring everything from family-friendly green runs to exhilarating backcountry trails.
 Located just outside Enumclaw, Washington, Crystal Mountain is a little over 2 hours drive from downtown Seattle.

 Crystal Mountain Ski Resort allows RV camping in the B lot and requires advance reservations.
-Camping starts at $45 a night and both 30 and 50 amp hookups are available (no water).
+Camping starts at $45 a night, but most of the winter is peak rates of $115 (30 AMP) and $125 (50 AMP).

 The ski season in Crystal Mountain typically starts in November, and they are part of the IKON Pass.